calnix/solbaby/README.md

 - called after deployment to check global relations whitelistStart < publicStart

-- add fn to allow team to chajnge their redemption wallet address
+- add fn to allow team to change their redemption wallet address
 - this will justify the mapping